opensource-force/osf-blog/content/posts/back-to-base-ics/index.md

 A base has no inherent essence, it only has function.

 And that function is to monetize content creation through user transactions to businesses directly without the need for advertisement-based discovery.
-Allow me to show you the pictures of what I mean:
+Allow me to show you the pictures of what I mean.
+Here is the current monetization flow of the internet:

 ![A picture of the transaction flow on the internet currently.
 Businesses pay advertisers who pay content platforms who revenue share with content creators, a needlessly convoluted system that screws humans and lines the pockets of already wealthy people](./ad-flow.svg)